Ondansetron is an anti-sickness medicine.

 How to take ondansetron

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The manufacturer's leaflet will give you more information about ondansetron and a full list of the side-effects which you may experience from taking it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about ondansetron, and it will also provide you with a full list of the side-effects which you could experience from taking it.

-- If you have been prescribed Zofran® Melt or Setofilm® tablets, these tablets dissolve very quickly in your mouth when you put them on the top of your tongue.
-The tablets are quite fragile so you need to peel off the foil packaging rather than try to push the tablet through it.
-Place the tablet on the top of your tongue and allow it to dissolve before you swallow.
+- If you have been prescribed a brand of tablet called either Zofran® Melt or Setofilm® tablets, these tablets are designed to dissolve very quickly in your mouth when you put them on the top of your tongue.
+Take out a tablet from the packaging - the tablets are quite fragile so you need to peel off the foil rather than try to push the tablet through it.
+Place the tablet on the top of your tongue and allow it to dissolve there for a few moments before you swallow.

 - Remove the suppository from the wrapping.